-It decreases rapidly with distance, as light and sound, heat, and magnetism - and by the same law.
+It decreases rapidly with distance, as light and sound, heat, and magnetism --

 It as though breaks apart and dissolves in space, which is expanding more and more upon leaving the source of the force.

 The Earth is drawn to the Sun with a force 50,000 times less than the same Earth but lying on the very surface of the Sun; nonetheless, this force is enough to change the natural rectilinear motion of the Earth into circular motion on more exactly - elliptical.